vijayanajay/stock_rule_based/README.md

-# KISS Signal CLI – Keep-It-Simple Signal Generation for NSE Equities
+# Signal CLI – Keep-It-Simple Signal Generation for NSE Equities

 A streamlined tool for backtesting and generating trading signals for Indian equities.
 Provides robust data acquisition, rule-based signal generation, backtesting, and reporting via a simple CLI.